isaac-sim/IsaacLab/docs/source/tutorials/00_empty.rst

     (such as ``"numpy"`` and ``"torch"``) in which the returned physics tensors are casted in.
 Currently, ``orbit`` only supports ``"torch"`` backend.

-For this tutorial, we set the physics time step to 0.01 seconds and the rendering time step to 0.01 seconds.
+For this tutorial, we set the physics and rendering time step to 0.01 seconds.
 Rendering, here, refers to updating a frame of the current simulation state, which includes the viewport, cameras, and other existing UI elements.

 .. literalinclude:: ../../../source/standalone/demo/play_empty.py
    :language: python
-   :lines: 41-44
+   :lines: 37-39
    :linenos:
-   :lineno-start: 41
+   :lineno-start: 37

-Next, we add a ground plane and some lights into the scene.
-These objects are referred to as primitives or prims in the USD definition.
-More concretely, prims are the basic building blocks of a USD scene.
-They can be considered similar to an "element" in HTML.
-For example, a polygonal mesh is a prim, a light is a prim, a material is a prim.
-An “xform” prim stores a transform that applies to it's child prims.

-Each prim has a unique name, zero or more *properties*, and zero or more *children*.
-Prims can be nested to create a hierarchy of objects that define a simulation *stage*.
-Using this powerful concept, it is possible to create complex scenes with a single USD file.
-For more information on USD, please refer to the `USD documentation <https://graphics.pixar.com/usd/release/index.html>`_.

-In this tutorial, we create prims, we use the :meth:`create_prim()` function which takes as inputs the USD prim path, the type of prim, prim's location and the prim's properties.
-The prim path is a string that specifies the prim's unique name in the USD stage.
-The prim type is the type of prim (such as ``"Xform"``, ``"Sphere"``, or ``"SphereLight"``).
-The prim's properties are passed as key-value pairs in a dictionary.
-For example, in this tutorial, the ``"radius"`` property of a ``"SphereLight"`` prim is set to ``2.5``.
+Next, we set the initial view shown the GUI.
+The view is defined as the position where the viewpoint is placed (here `[2.5, 2.5, 2.5]`) and the target to look at which defines the orientation of the viewpoint (here `[0, 0, 0]`).

 .. literalinclude:: ../../../source/standalone/demo/play_empty.py
    :language: python
-   :lines: 49-62
+   :lines: 40-41
    :linenos:
-   :lineno-start: 49
+   :lineno-start: 40

 Running the simulation loop